asteriondb/dbTwig/README.md

     6. Sending SMS messages
     7. Interacting with Google's OAuth server

-DbTwig and AsterionDB's design philosophy are direct results of the development and discovery we encountered in solving the unstructured data riddle.

 ## DbTwig System Requirements

 DbTwig's system requirements are very simple:

     * Oracle version 18 and above
-    * OracleLinux versions 7 & 8 (other RedHat derrivatives will work as well but OL is what we supports)
+    * OracleLinux versions 7 & 8 (other RedHat derrivatives will work as well but OL is what we support)
     * Nginx
     * NodeJS v10.x